TheCrashDown/DIHT-Algos-1sem/README.md

 Probably they :
 - are not effective
 - are not simple
-- do not compiled
+- are not compiled
-- do not follow any code-style
+- are not following any code-style

 🙃